Red Serge: History

 The red serge was adopted as part of its standard uniform by the NWMP from its establishment in 1873.
 In its first form, it consisted of a loose-fitting "Norfolk jacket" supplied from Canadian Militia stocks.
 While comfortable and practical, the Norfolk jacket lacked smartness and it was replaced after 1876 by scarlet full-dress and undress tunics manufactured by British suppliers.
 An elaborate ceremonial tunic of hussar style was prescribed for officers but infrequently worn.
 Scarlet continued to be the base color for all occasions; partially to distinguish the new Canadian force from blue-clad US Army units and partially because of the significance of red coats in the British military culture inherited from the Militia.

 The NWMP Dress Regulations of 1886 provided for a simpler officers' full dress based on that of British and Canadian dragoon regiments.
 The 1890 regulations authorized the adoption of white patrol jackets for summer wear and brown duck (khaki) for patrol duty.
 The red serge was by now sufficiently well-established to serve as an icon of the NWMP, though increasingly relegated to dress and garrison wear.
 Photographs, however, show red serge still being worn by individual constables on field duty into the early 1900s.
 A dark-blue, patrol "frock tunic", of the same design as the red serge, was adopted in 1904 as alternative wear for ordinary duties.
 A mixture of scarlet, blue, and brown tunics were worn, according to circumstances, until after 1920 when the red serge became a dress item, with brown tunics as a standard part of the normal work uniform.
 This remains the practice to the present day.

-In popular culture

-The red serge is almost always used in depictions of Mounties in popular culture, such as Dudley Do-Right or Rose Marie.

-During one of his stints in the World Wrestling Federation, Jacques Rougeau wore a modified red serge outfit to play his character of "The Mountie"; however, due to protests by the RCMP, the WWF mentioned repeatedly during his matches that he was not a "true representative of the Mounties."
-Eventually litigation prevented Rougeau from appearing in Canada as The Mountie and the gimmick was dropped.

-In the Canadian-produced series Due South, produced from 1994 to 1999, the character Constable Benton Fraser of the RCMP wears the Red Serge on a normal basis.
-The character is a traditionalist who firmly believes in wearing that over the blue or brown uniforms, though he is seen wearing all three in the series.